The Let's Resolve Program

 In 1994, changes to the Municipal Government Act (MGA) gave municipal councils natural person powers and the authority “to govern municipalities in whatever way the Councils consider appropriate” (sec.
 9).
 The MGA was subsequently amended in 1995 and 1999 to include dispute resolution processes, requiring municipalities to attempt mediation before allowing them to appeal to the Municipal Government Board for a binding decision.

-To ensure Alberta municipalities had the resources to adapt to these changes, Alberta Municipal Affairs requested the assistance of the Alberta Association of Municipal Districts and Counties and the Alberta Urban Municipalities Association to develop guidelines for an initiative to promote the use of alternative dispute resolution methods, and mediation in particular, at the local government level.
+To ensure Alberta municipalities had the resources to adapt to these changes, Alberta Municipal Affairs requested the assistance of the Alberta Association of Municipal Districts and Counties (now the Rural Municipalities of Alberta) and the Alberta Urban Municipalities Association to develop guidelines for an initiative to promote the use of alternative dispute resolution methods, and mediation in particular, at the local government level.
 In 1998, the input of these stakeholders and the support of the Alberta Arbitration and Mediation Society led to the creation of the Intermunicipal Dispute Resolution Initiative.

 From these humble beginnings, the Let’s Resolve program, as it came to be known, expanded to include other services.
 Among them is the Collaborative Governance Initiative which helps municipalities design effective conflict resolution systems for diverse areas of work within and between municipalities.
 The program also includes a comprehensive series of workshops that focus on different aspects of conflict resolution, such as negotiation, public input, and workplace conflict management, to assist municipal leaders in their work.
 Lastly, partnerships with provincial municipal associations and other stakeholders have been forged, leading to the creation of the Peer Network and an Advisory Committee.